How to Make a Laptop Child-Proof or Kid-Safe

 Just remember to set your own account as administrator and theirs as standard or local.
 Your account is probably already an administrator account from the initial computer setup, but it never hurts to double-check.

 Create a strong administrator password, nothing that would be easy for your children to guess.
 Aim for at least eight characters containing a mixture of uppercase and lowercase numbers, and at least one special character.
 If you write the password down, keep it in a secure place.
 Parents don’t like to think that children are sneaky enough to break into their accounts, but it happens.
 Many times, it’s not malicious.
 Kids just get bored or want to challenge themselves.
-Microsoft support has the details on how to change your password, and here’s the scoop from Apple.
+Microsoft has the details on how to change your password, and here’s the scoop from Apple.

 In any case, here are the instructions for local and administrator account setup.